monoklabs/monok-docs/docs/articlequeryselector.rst

-organization            who                          Matches the abbreviation of the World Health Organization (WHO) criminal_charge         homicide                     Matches legal criminal charges such as "robbery" or in this case                                                              "homicide" time                    night                        Matches time references in an article such as "evening" or "4:00pm",                                                          in this case "night" duration                hours location                downtown misc                    COVID-19 money                   $1 million country                 United Kingdom               Match city                    London state_or_province       Florida
+organization            who                          Matches the abbreviation of the World Health Organization (WHO) criminal_charge         homicide                     Matches legal criminal charges such as "robbery" or in this case                                                              "homicide" time                    night                        Matches time references in an article such as "evening" or "4:00pm",                                                          in this case "night" duration                hours                        Matches any form of duration such as "4 seconds" or in this case "hours" location                downtown                     Matches locations such as "village" or in this case "downtown" misc                    COVID-19 money                   $1 million                   Matches any reference of money values such as "One Euro" or in this case                                                      "$1 million" country                 United Kingdom               Match the reference of a country, i.e "UK" or "United Kingdom" city                    London                       Matches a word when used as the name of a city, such as "Paris" or in                                                        this case "London" state_or_province       Florida                      Matches a state or a province reference such as "Anbar" or "Champagne"                                                        or in this case "Florida"
 ====================   ==========================   ===================================================